tailor-cms/author/docs/overview.md

 Tailor CMS's latest release focuses on enhancing collaboration, reuse, and user experience.

-The foundation of Tailor CMS is built on the extensive experience of Studion, a company specializing in custom learning experiences for corporations, non-profits, and higher education institutions.
+The foundation of Tailor CMS is built on the extensive experience of `Studion`, a company specializing in custom learning experiences for corporations, non-profits, and higher education institutions.
 The platform is crafted to maximize creative and pedagogical flexibility while minimizing development costs, time-to-market, maintenance overhead, and the friction between building custom